Cause

 It is worth noting that the latest example is wrapped by the Stackless

-include fewer stack traces for the Die
+includes fewer stack traces than the Die

 cause.